basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

   * **Be aware of file handle limits**

     You can control the number of file descriptors eLevelDB will use with `max_open_files`. eLevelDB configuration defaults to 30 per partition which means that in a cluster with 64 partitions you'll have at most 1920 file handles in use at a given time.
 This can cause problems on some platforms (e.g. OS X has a default limit of 256 handles).
 The solution is to increase the number of file handles available.
-Review the (open files limitations)(Open-Files-Limit) information.
+Review the [[open files limitations|Open Files Limit]] information.

   * **Avoid extra disk head seeks by turning off `noatime`**